8 ways to manage your small business liability risk

 3. Train employees to identify and remove safety hazards.

-4. Take advantage of training workshops available from the Equal Employment Opportunity Commision (EEOC) to prevent employment decisions based on race, religion, gender or disability.
+4. Take advantage of training workshops available from the Equal Employment Opportunity Commission (EEOC) to prevent employment decisions based on race, religion, gender or disability.

-5. Keep detailed records of your entire product lifecycle, from design and manufacturing to customer fulfillment.
+5. Keep detailed records of your entire product lifecycle, from design and manufacturing to customer fulfillment, to monitor for product liability risks.
 Design and deliver products with customer safety in mind.

 6. Treat customer complaints seriously.
-Document them in writing and resolve issues to prevent future incidents.
+Document them in writing and resolve issues to help prevent future incidents.

-How NEXT helps small businesses manage their liability risk
+How NEXT can help small businesses manage their liability risk

 Liability insurance from NEXT can help ready your business for growth.